libretro/docs/docs/library/gearsystem.md

 ### Geometry and timing

-- The Gearsystem core's core provided FPS is 60
+- The Gearsystem core's core provided FPS is 60 for NTSC games and 50 for PAL games
 - The Gearsystem core's core provided sample rate is 44100 Hz
-- The Gearsystem core's base width is (Base width)
+- The Gearsystem core's base width is 256 for Master System games and 160 for Game Gear games
-- The Gearsystem core's base height is (Base height)
+- The Gearsystem core's base height is 192 for Master System games and 144 for Game Gear games
-- The Gearsystem core's max width is (Max width)
+- The Gearsystem core's max width is 256 for Master System games and 160 for Game Gear games
-- The Gearsystem core's max height is (Max height)
+- The Gearsystem core's max height is 224 for Master System games and 144 for Game Gear games
-- The Gearsystem core's core provided aspect ratio is (Ratio)
+- The Gearsystem core's core provided aspect ratio is 4:3 for Master System games and 10:9 for Game Gear games

 ### Joypad